 - Original Equipment Manufacturer (OEM) changes;

-- Supplemental Type Certificate (STC);
+- Supplement Type Certificate (STC);

 - Airworthiness approval issued by State of Registry according to ICAO Annex 6;

-The following limitations remain in force:
+The following limitations will remain in force:

-- Carriage of dangerous goods in the passenger cabin is not authorised, with the exception of vaccines cooled by ice;
+- Carriage of Dangerous Goods in the passenger cabin is not authorised, with the exception of vaccines cooled by ice;

 - Cargo shall only be transported by operators holding valid cargo transport approvals.